This is an excerpt from Writing Better Books the Agile Way, you can get a copy here.

 - Needs basic direction and then figures out the rest on his own.

-- Plans to do a series with a glossary and often needs to reuse text blocks.
+- Plans to publish a series with a glossary and often needs to reuse text blocks.

 - Needs some help in terms of book design, polishing, and graphics.